AlphaKretin/TectonicScripts/README.md

 Filters the list of all Pokemon for Pokemon that do not evolve.
 Used primarily to fuel the below script.
 ## calc_tribe_pairs
 Calculates how many of each tribe pair exist amongst all fully evolved Pokemon.
 Uses its own data source derived from cross-referencing the above two scripts' output.
+## list_tribe_pairs
+Same as the above script, but lists out each Pokemon that fits the tribe pair instead.